Eurocom-I and my descendants

 Background

 In the years 1983 to 1987 I studied at the HTS, technical university (?), in Heerlen (NL) and we used the Labbus, a computer equiped with the 6809.
-But it was quire new then ther predecessors were still in the training area: the Eurocom-I from Eltec.
-Some years ago I was given one by Fred Jan Kraan and I decided to dedicate a page to it.
+But it was quite new then, its predecessors was still in the training area: the Eurocom-I from Eltec.
+Some years ago I was given one by Fred Jan Kraan and I decided to dedicate a page to it.6809 CPU

 But as you can see, it lacks the displays and keyboard that the Eurocom-1 has.
-They also created a small board equipped with a 6809 meant to replace the original 6802 on the Eurocom-I board.
-Ih ve no idea if the created this replacement board before or after creating the Eurocom-II.
+Eltec also created a small board equipped with a 6809 meant to replace the original 6802 on the Eurocom-I board.
+I have no idea if Eltec created this replacement board before or after creating the Eurocom-II.

 Anyway, I wanted to document everything of the Eurocom-I, especially the schematic.
 During creating this page the idea rose to create a better version of it.